 When that suddenly pops up, you should consider having the record sealed or expunged.

-Sometimes, it will not be possible to have your record sealed or expunged.
+Sometimes, it will not be possible to have your criminal record sealed or expunged.
 The decision will be made by the judge depending on several factors.
 For instance:

 - How severe the crime was